 Instructions

-- Flour Mix: In another bowl combine the cornstarch, gluten-free flour, and salt.
+- In another bowl, combine the cornstarch, gluten-free flour, and salt.

-- Orange Sauce: In a medium-sized pan heat the orange juice, sugar, vinegar, soy sauce, ginger, garlic, and red chili flakes for 3 minutes.
+- To make orange sauce: In a medium-sized pan, heat the orange juice, sugar, vinegar, soy sauce, ginger, garlic, and red chili flakes for 3 minutes.

 - Whisk cornstarch with 2 tablespoons of water.
-Stir into sauce and cook for another 5 minutes then remove from heat.
+Stir into the sauce and cook for another 5 minutes, then remove from the heat.
 Add in orange zest.

 Jan